2026 Iranian supreme leader election: Electoral system

-The Supreme Leader of Iran is selected by members of the Assembly of Experts to serve a life tenure.
-According to Article 111 of Constitution of the Islamic Republic of Iran, if the incumbent Supreme Leader dies in office or is dismissed, the Assembly of Experts should immediately hold a session and appoint a successor.
-A Provisional Leadership Council consisting of the President, the Chief Justice and one of the clerics of the Guardian Council who is selected by the Expediency Discernment Council, is mandated to carry out the interim duties of the supreme leader until a permanent successor is selected.
+According to Article 111, during times when the position of Supreme Leader is vacant, a provisional Leadership Council is to be convened.
+This council consists of the President, the Chief Justice, and one of the six clerics of the Guardian Council who is picked by the Expediency Discernment Council.
+The council is mandated to carry out the interim duties of the supreme leader until a permanent successor is selected.